yusufmasod/yusufmasod.github.io/index.md

 ## Research Areas

-My research examines how printing technology, digital workflows, and industry structures are evolving within contemporary print manufacturing and education.
-The work generally falls into three interconnected areas:
+My research examines digital transformation in print production, quality control in printing workflows, and the development of the printing industry, with particular attention to Malaysia:

 **Digital Transformation of Print Production**